The Remortgage Process Explained

-Talk to your mortgage adviser about what you want to achieve and why you're considering a remortgage, they'll talk you through what options are available to you, whether a remortgage is the right thing for you or whether there's an alternative option that better suits your needs.
+Talk to your Mortgage Advisor about what you want to achieve and why you're considering a remortgage, they'll talk you through what options are available to you, whether a remortgage is the right thing for you or whether there's an alternative option that better suits your needs.

 Once you've got a plan to go ahead with, your adviser will be able to compare hundreds of mortgage products to find you the lowest rate.

-Tip: Make sure your mortgage adviser is whole of market, meaning they have access to all products rather than those from a select few lenders.
+Tip: Make sure your Mortgage Advisor is whole of market, meaning they have access to all products rather than those from a select few lenders.

 Step 2 - Finding and applying for your mortgage product

-Once you've had your first chat with a mortgage adviser and established what route you're going to go down, they'll find you the best deal and get ready to submit an application for you.
+Once you've had your first chat with a Mortgage Advisor and established what route you're going to go down, they'll find you the best deal and get ready to submit an application for you.